-Broad Overview: The growth of Mumbai, Chennai, hill stations and cantonments in the 18th and 19th century.
+Broad Overview: The growth of Mumbai, Chennai, hill stations, and cantonments in the 18th and 19th centuries.

 Excerpts: Photographs and paintings.
 Plans of cities.
-Extract form town plan reports.
+Extract from town plan reports.
 Focus on Kolkata town planning.

-Discussion: How the above sources can be used to reconstruct the history of towns.
+Discussion: How the above sources can be used to reconstruct the history of towns?
 What these sourcesdo not reveal.

-Unit XIII: Mahatma Gandhi through Contemporary Eyes
+Unit XIII: Mahatma Gandhi Through Contemporary Eyes